-One of its main attractions is the Piazza del Campo where the world-famous, super exciting Palio horse race is held twice a year (July 2 and August 16).
+The Piazza del Campo is where the world-famous, super exciting Palio horse race is held twice a year (July 2 and August 16).
 This magnificent shell-shaped square was laid out by the Consiglio dei Nove in the mid-14th century.
 Here you will also find the striking Palazzo Pubblico.
 The Torre del Mangia is one of the buildings overlooking the shell-shaped plaza.
-The historic centre of Siena was a nominated UNESCO protected site (1995).
+It is located within the historic centre of Siena, which was a nominated UNESCO protected site (1995).

 What You Will Love About Siena

 - You will love strolling through the cobblestone streets.
 The city center has many charming shops, restaurants, and cafes.
 Most cars are not allowed inside the city center so you can enjoy a relaxing afternoon or early evening stroll with your family.
 I definitely recommend the evening walking tour where you can appreciate the beauty of the city at night!
-You will enjoy the picturesque view of the Duomo and the Torre if you go to the top of the wall.
+You will enjoy the picturesque view of the entire city if you go to the top of the wall (Fortezza).